 Are you wanting to help your teenager establish a good credit score?
 Teenagers & Credit Scores is a great topic to be concerned about.
-Raising money smart teens is more than just teaching our kids to work and earn and save and spend carefully.
+Raising money-smart teens is more than just teaching our kids to work and earn and save and spend carefully.
 We need to teach teens the ins and outs of borrowing money and being smart about credit.

 Question about Teenagers & Credit Scores

 I was wondering if you don’t use any credit cards, how did you establish your credit history?
 My son is 17 years old and I would like to tell him to only get an American Express (which he has to pay off each month) when he becomes an adult so he can establish a credit history.
 Then, when he decides to purchase a house, he can do so with a lower interest loan that comes with good credit (now they are stipulating a FICO score of over 700 or 720).
-However, if there is a way for him to avoid getting a credit or charge cards altogether and he would still be able to get a mortgage, I would obviously prefer this method.
+However, if there is a way for him to avoid getting a credit card altogether and he would still be able to get a mortgage, I would obviously prefer this method.
 Could you please advise?

 You pose an excellent question.